bfops/HaskellGuide/README.markdown

 < draw -- Clearly, Games.Cards.Deck.draw
 < G.draw -- Graphics drawing

-Future lessons may start with a Prelude import (the standard library) hiding some stuff, so we can rewrite it later.
+Future lessons may start with a Prelude import (part of the standard library) hiding some stuff, so we can rewrite it later.